joonho3020/joonho3020.github.io/articles/xls-article.md

 ### You won't be adding faster than an adder (Dr. Quinnel's 2nd law)

-One main selling point of XLS is their automatic pipelining capabilities.
-They basically have a delay estimation model for a particular technology (ASAP7 is currently supported), and automatically inserts pipeline stages to reduce critical path lengths.
-This sounds nice but actually doesn't make a lot of sense.
-For latency insensitive boundaries, there will be queues in between the ports which will probably cut combinational logic between the blocks.
-For combinational logic, the synthesis tool will do a much better job at retiming anyways.
-Modern synthesis tools are quite advanced and it is unlikely that the XLS compiler can come up with an optimization for any combination logic that beats it (which is basically the 2nd law of Dr. Quinnel).
+One main selling point of XLS is its automatic pipelining capabilities.
+It uses a delay estimation model for a particular technology (ASAP7 is currently supported) to automatically insert pipeline stages and reduce critical path lengths.
+While this sounds promising, it may not be as effective as it seems.
+For latency-insensitive boundaries, queues between the ports can introduce additional stages that will cut combinational logic between blocks.
+For combinational logic, synthesis tools generally perform better at retiming.
+Modern synthesis tools are highly advanced, and it is unlikely that the XLS compiler can achieve an optimization for any combinational logic that surpasses what these tools offer (which is basically the 2nd law of Dr. Quinnel).

-You may still argue that you can cut the iteration time of fixing critical paths using XLS.
-Unfortunately, even if you can iterate very quickly using the delay model without going through synthesis, I don't think there is a huge benefit when you're delay model isn't very accurate (and it never will be compared to synthesis tools).
+You might argue that XLS can reduce the iteration time for fixing critical paths.
+While it’s true that you can quickly iterate using the delay model without going through synthesis, this advantage is limited if the delay model isn’t very accurate.
+In practice, the delay model will never match the accuracy of synthesis tools, which limits the overall benefit.

-The below github issue is an example where the XLS QoR prediction causes problems.
-As XLS is trying to pipeline the design in the HDL frontend, changes in how the frontend is written affects the estimated QoR of the circuit.
-However in reality, the synthesis tool will take care of these problems for you regardless of how the frontend is written.
-In conclusion, this issue is just a aftermath of attempting to perform premature optimization.
+The GitHub issue below is an example where the XLS QoR (Quality of Results) prediction leads to problems.
+Since XLS attempts to pipeline the design in the HDL frontend, changes in how the frontend is written can affect the estimated QoR of the circuit.
+However, in reality, the synthesis tool will address these issues regardless of the frontend’s implementation.
+In conclusion, this issue illustrates the pitfalls of premature optimization.

 - [XLS github issue - premature optimization is the real issue](https://github.com/google/xls/issues/1482)

 ### Building a custom compiler is (usually) not a good idea

-I'll now move on to talk about some of their software engineering decisions.
-The XLS team had the courage to build a custom compiler from scratch which is a double edged sword.
-It gives you all the freedom to do whatever you want which can potentially lead to good ergonomics and enable native language level simulations.
-On the flip side, it is **a lot** of work to get everything in place.
+Now, let’s discuss some of their software engineering decisions.
+The XLS team took the bold step of building a custom compiler from scratch, which is a double-edged sword.
+On one hand, it provides the freedom to design according to specific needs, potentially leading to better ergonomics and enabling native language-level simulations.
+On the other hand, it involves a significant amount of work to get everything set up and functioning properly.

-I think in XLS (or in my futile attempt to use it), the disadvantages seemed to outweigh the benefits.
-This is the list of limitations that I felt from a purely software engineering perspective.
+In my experience with XLS (or perhaps in my unsuccessful attempt to use it), the disadvantages seemed to outweigh the benefits.
+Here is a list of limitations I encountered from a purely software engineering perspective:

-- Even though the XLS frontend (DXLS) is statically typed, there isn't a clear separation between the hardware types from the host types.
-A `u32` can both mean a wire of 32 bits or a `uint32_t` which is very confusing.
-Also, if you can't distinguish the host types from hardware types, you can't catch bugs caused by the mixed use of variables for hardware description and host language which renders the static type system rather useless for a language specialized for hardware design.

-- The modules are parameterized using type parameters, not normal function arguments (`proc GCD<N: u32>` in the above GCD example).
-Although programmers can compute arbitrary arguments from other arguments and call functions, it felt less ergonomic compared to when you place these parameters as function arguments.
+- Modules in XLS are parameterized using type parameters, rather than standard function arguments (e.g., `proc GCD<N: u32>` in the GCD example above).
+Although programmers can compute arbitrary arguments from other arguments and call functions, this approach feels less ergonomic compared to placing these parameters as function arguments.

-- The compiler doesn't support automatic bitwidth inference so the programmer has to specify the type of each wire everywhere.
-This makes the code super verbose and ugly.
-Some might argue that width inference isn't crucial, but if you have used an HDL with width inference (e.g. Chisel) before, you understand how much easier it is to write code because it frees you from having to think about all these nit details about your design.
+- The compiler does not support automatic bit-width inference, so the programmer must specify the type of each wire explicitly.
+This requirement makes the code verbose and cumbersome.
+While some might argue that width inference isn’t crucial, those who have used an HDL with width inference (e.g., Chisel) will understand how much easier it is to write code without having to manage these intricate details of the design.

-- They implemented a standard library in order to perform simple things like reading files (which is required to for writing testbenches).
-Whereas if they used an embedded DSL, opening files that contains testbench data would have been a piece of cake.
-Although this doesn't matter to the end user, it must have been a lot of work for the engineers.
+- They implemented a standard library to handle basic tasks like reading files, which is necessary for writing testbenches.
+In contrast, if they had used an embedded DSL, handling files containing testbench data would have been much simpler.
+While this may not impact the end user significantly, it likely required a considerable amount of effort from the engineers.

-- Miscellaneous compilation bugs.
-I wasn't able to compile a `for` statement while trying to create a multi-banked SRAM in my design.
-It seems like other people tried doing the same thing without much success.
-For instance, if you look at the [XLS ZStd implementation](https://github.com/antmicro/xls/blob/76e650ac9030757a9960045931007a56311a1fca/xls/modules/zstd/sequence_executor.x#L1337), the programmer had to hand-unroll the SRAM banks because the `for` statement was broken (you can also see how verbose the code is due to the lack of type inference).
+- Miscellaneous compilation bugs were also a problem.
+I encountered issues compiling a `for` statement while trying to create a multi-banked SRAM in my design.
+It appears that others have faced similar difficulties.
+For example, in the [XLS ZStd implementation](https://github.com/antmicro/xls/blob/76e650ac9030757a9960045931007a56311a1fca/xls/modules/zstd/sequence_executor.x#L1337), the programmer had to hand-unroll the SRAM banks because the `for` statement was broken (this example also highlights how verbose the code becomes due to the lack of type inference).

-In my opinion, I think they would have had a much easier time if they took a embedded DSL approach because you get a lot of the above things for free: generic type inference, fewer compiler bugs, buildtools, and all the existing software libraries for the host language.
-However, I do understand that this project is still work in progress and these software limitations can be overcome with enough engineering effort.
-I look forward for the improvements that will come.
+In my opinion, they would have had an easier time with an embedded DSL approach, as it would provide many benefits: generic type inference, fewer compiler bugs, build tools, and access to existing software libraries for the host language.
+However, I understand that this project is still a work in progress, and these software limitations can be addressed with enough engineering effort.
+I look forward to the improvements that will come.

 ## Fun facts

 One interesting aspect of this project is that there was a [Hacker News article](https://news.ycombinator.com/item?id=24354083) about this four years ago.
-If you read the comments, a lot of them mention the same problems that I stated in my article such as lack of control flow synthesis and drawing bad abstraction boundaries.
+Many comments on that article mention the same problems I’ve highlighted, such as the lack of control flow synthesis and poor abstraction boundaries.

 - "For those that aren't familiar, control flow - or non "Directed Acyclical graphs" are the hard part of HLS.
 This looks like a fairly nice syntax compared to the bastardisations of C that Intel and Xilinx pursue for HLS but I'm not sure this is bringing anything new to the table."